Sarika362/Registration-Page/README.md

 # Registration-Page
-Its a front-end webpage designed using html, css and javascript.
+Its a front-end registration webpage designed using html, css and javascript.